plone/training/docs/voltoaddons/01-addon-basics.md

 scripting aliases defined.

-To bootstrap a new Volto project, you can use a scaffolding tool based on Yeoman, generator-volto.
-First install it as a global tool (use [NVM] if you're being asked for sudo access):
+To bootstrap a new Volto project, you can use a scaffolding tool based on Yeoman, this tool is named `generator-volto`.
+First, install it as a global tool (use [NVM] if you're being asked for sudo access):

 ```shell